dtheasby/webdriverio-examples/README.md

 `.getUrl().then(function(url){ `

-`getUrl` returns a promise that eventually resolves to give the current url.
-However, we don’t want to run our assertion until this promise has been fulfilled, so we attach a ‘then’ function to the command, which has the following structure:
+`getUrl` returns a promise that eventually resolves to give the brower's current url.
+The assertion relies on the result of this promise, so we don't want it to execute prior to the resolution.
+This can be done by attaching a `then` function that "holds" our assertion:

 `promise.then(onFulfilled, onRejected)]`

-We supply our `then` with an onFulfilled callback containing our assertion, which is executed only once our `getUrl()` promise has been positively resolved.
-The result of the promise is passed into the onFulfilled function, which contains our assertion.
-Our `then` function returns yet another promise, which eventually resolves to the result of our assertion.
+In place of "onfulfilled" we pass the function containing our assertion, and the result of the promise is passed into the function upon resolution.

+Finally, Mocha sees that all promises have resolved, and the result of the assertion, ending the test.

 For further understanding of promises, I recommend this blog post [here]( https://pouchdb.com/2015/05/18/we-have-a-problem-with-promises.html).

 ## Improving with Page Objects